Lancaster Celebrates Texas Downtown Award Honorees for Excellence in Preservation and Innovation

 “Lancaster’s historic downtown is both a personal and community treasure,” Clark said.
 “It’s been my honor to contribute to its preservation and evolution over the years, and I’m thrilled to see the next generation carrying forward this legacy.”

-Clark is also overseeing the renovation of the historic Lancaster Theater, bridging her original revitalization efforts with new generations of investors.
+Clark is also overseeing the renovation of The Historic Lancaster Theatre, bridging her original revitalization efforts with new generations of investors.

-“The ongoing renovation of the Lancaster Theater is a testament to our community’s commitment to maintaining our heritage while creating a space that will serve as a cultural and entertainment hub for years to come” Clark said.
+“The ongoing renovation of the Historic Lancaster Theatre is a testament to our community’s commitment to maintaining our heritage while creating a space that will serve as a cultural and entertainment hub for years to come” Clark said.

-The Lancaster Theater renovation, guided by Clark and her preservation expertise, is central to downtown’s cultural renewal.
+The Historic Lancaster Theatre renovation, guided by Clark and her preservation expertise, is central to downtown’s cultural renewal.
 Once completed, the theater will offer a modernized venue while preserving its historic charm, providing space for live performances, film screenings and community events that celebrate Lancaster’s past and future.

 Equally impactful in Lancaster is Karl Stundins, Assistant Director of Economic Development.
 He received the prestigious Susan H. Campbell Award for Professional Excellence, recognizing his transformative contributions to Texas downtowns.
 Stundin’s three-decade career spans impactful work across Wichita Falls, Plano, Grapevine, and Dallas, where he led the revitalization of 13 million square feet of vacant office space into vibrant residential and hotel uses.
 In Lancaster, his expertise in public incentives and financing has been instrumental in attracting quality businesses and creating a dynamic town square, blending history with modern community appeal.